codeHokage1/sgs-week3/README.md

 ## API Endpoints
 1. **Users**

-NOTE: that no 2 users are allowed to have the same email address
+    *NOTE*: that no 2 users are allowed to have the same email address
 ```
 POST /api/v1/auth/register  - Create a new user
 {